HoyongJeong/liquidScint/README.md

 ## About The Project

 This GEANT4 simulation is an educational code for undergraduate students who are new to GEANT4 to study the properties of liquid scintillators.
-The motivation is to investigate whether liquid scintillator can distinguish Cerenkov & scintillation photons.
+The motivation is to investigate whether liquid scintillator can distinguish Cerenkov & scintillation lights.
 By changing the properties of the liquid scintillator, you can see which cocktail distinguishes the timing of Cerenkov and scintillation.

 This project is compatible with GEANT4 version 11 or higher.